SivaramShabari/Alexa-Actions-NodeJS/README.md

 - **Procfile** - Heroku deployement file
 - **package.json** - npm packages and details
 - **.gitignore** - Git ignore instructions.
+- **Dockerfile** - Use this Dockerfile to build this app as a Docker container
+- **index.test.js** - Write test cases for the app inside this file. _Only a sample test case is given as for now._

 ## Folders: